BACP

 It is also the watchdog organisation which in the absence of formal statutory regulation of the talking therapies provides a complaints procedure for clients and an overall Ethical Framework for practitioners.

-The website can be found at www.counselling.co.uk and for the past five years I have been BACPs Media Consultant and Chief Spokesperson.
-I conduct about 80 interviews a month radio, tv, press and magazines on behalf of BACP and help produce and manage the annual surveys we conduct to inform about the state of opinion concerning counselling and psychotherapy.
+The website can be found at www.bacp.co.uk and at www.itsgoodtotalk.org.uk.
+Recently, I have been helping UKCP with their press relations.
+For more than a decade prior to that I acted as BACP’S Media Consultant and Chief Spokesperson.
+I gave about 80 interviews a month radio, tv, press and magazines on behalf of BACP and helped produce and manage the annual surveys we conducted to inform about the state of opinion concerning counselling and psychotherapy.
 If you visit the Media Section of BACPs website, you can read the text of many of these interviews.